 A local variable must begin with a letter or an underscore, can be up to 255 characters in length, and cannot contain white space.
+Local variables are case-sensitive.

 If additional tokens follow define's second parameter, Topaz will try to interpret them as a message to the object represented by the second parameter.
 For example: